CAM IS A COLLECTIVE.

 is an artist, designer and researcher whose creative projects fall within the intersection of art, design and technology.
 Her work investigates how technologies are transforming the way human bodies move, live and play.
 Her current project "An Uneasy Terrain" is an expression of her research through installation design.

-is an artist, storyteller and programmer whose work spans across art, books, code, design and fashion, to find new ways to tell stories of the human experience.
+is an artist, storyteller and programmer whose work spans across multiple disciplines to find new ways to tell stories of the human experience.
 Her recent experimental works explore the AIDS epidemic, featuring digital and hand-drawn illustrations, electronic literature, and augmented reality.

 Workshop Series: Sketching with p5.js